enriquepablo/npl-web/tut.rst

 The second kind of sentence (name definitions) have the form "<name> isa <noun>", and are used to define proper names in terms of nouns.
 If we enter ``bruto isa dog``, it will mean that Bruto is a dog (and, from the previous paragraph, that Bruto is an animal).

 The third kind have the form "<subject> [<verb> <label> <object>(, <label2> <object2> ...)] <time>", and are used to assert facts.
 They have a subject, that can be any kind of term, and a predicate, enclosed in square brackets.
-The predicate is itself composed of a verb and any number of objects (or modifiers).
-The modifiers are composed of a label and another term, of any kind.
+The predicate is itself composed of a verb and any number of objects (or objects).
+The objects are composed of a label and another term, of any kind.
 Finally, we have a term of type time.

-The fourth kind have the form "a <term> can <verb> <label> a <term>(, <label2> a <term2> ...)", and are used to define verbs in terms of the kind of subject and modifiers that they can take on facts.
+The fourth kind have the form "a <term> can <verb> <label> a <term>(, <label2> a <term2> ...)", and are used to define verbs in terms of the kind of subject and objects that they can take on facts.

 For more details, see the `language reference <bnf>`_.